• Skip to primary navigation

 Acting as a professional property and affairs deputy or attorney.

-Our work is carried out at an hourly rate set by the Court:
+Our work is carried out at an hourly rate set by the Court which as from 1 January 2025 is:

-Grade of fee earner London 1 London 2 London 3 National 1 National 2
+Grade fee earner London 1 London 2 London 3 National 1 National 2

 We are a National Band 2 firm.
 We ensure that work is allocated and carried out at rates A, B, C or D by the most appropriate fee earner, to ensure you have the most cost-effective service.